dmarkey/credstash-kubernetes-controller/README.md

 ## How does it work?

-The controller is installed in the cluster and it has the AWS credentials to access your credstash, it watches for CredstashSecret resources to be created.
+The controller is installed in the cluster and it has the AWS credentials to access your credstash, it watches for CredStashSecret resources to be created.
 It then fetches the requested secrets out of CredStash and creates the correct Kubernetes secret.

 ## Usage

 Download all the manifests out of the "yaml" directory.
 Prepare your AWS KEY ID and SECRET KEY by base64'ing them using something like `echo -n $AWS_ACCESS_KEY_ID | base64`  and adding them to `aws-secrets.yaml`.
 Do that for the `CREDSTASH_AWS_ACCESS_KEY_ID`, `CREDSTASH_AWS_SECRET_ACCESS_KEY` and `CREDSTASH_AWS_DEFAULT_REGION`.
 After that apply all the manifests. you may omit the `sample-css.yaml` as this is just an example.

 ### Creation of secrets
 To try it out edit the sample and add a secret definition.
-The name of the CredStashSecrrt will become the name of the real secret.
+The name of the CredStashSecret will become the name of the real secret.
 Add an entry for each secret, with the following:

 1. name - Name of the secret as it will be in the real secret
 2. key: the name of the secret as it is in credstash